NasimiAsl/UIJS/README.md

 ~ Base  BlindServers

-  /*

-  target : Get 2 content and share between clients
+  #TARGET : Get 2 content and share between clients

   1. we wanna everyone easly make the content without looking the server or domain
   2. anyone can pick a area(s) to share their content